Introduction

 can be used to respectively create a matrix after checking that it satisfies the validity requirements, creating a matrix after skipping the sorted indices requirement, or skipping all checks altogether.

-Just like dense matrices, sparse matrices also come in three variants.
-An owning kind (SparseColMat
+just like dense matrices, sparse matrices also come in three variants. an owning kind (SparseColMat

 ), a reference kind (SparseColMatRef